YuukiWada/RubyGROWTH/README.md

 # RubyGROWTH
-ANalysis framework for Gamma-Ray Observation of Winter Thunderclouds
+Analysis framework for Gamma-Ray Observation of Winter Thunderclouds